rachyoder/Projects-Exercises/docs/projects/weather-app.md

 1. Allow the user to enter their location (zip code is probably easiest) and press a button to load the weather by creating an API GET request
 2. If the request is successful, display the following in a 'mobile app' format:

 - City name
 - Current weather conditions
-  - Current temperature in Kelvin, Fahrenheit, and Celius
+- Current temperature in Kelvin, Fahrenheit, and Celsius
 - A unique image, selected by the current temperature (The API has icons)

 3. If the request is unsuccessful, display a specific error message.

 #### Additional Requirements